garethmarkel/ukb-administration/docs/index.md

 - To allow detailed investigations of genetic and non-genetic determinants of disease of middle and old age.
 UK Biobank provides extensive and precise assessments of exposures with comprehensive follow up and characterization of many different health-related outcomes.

 - To promote innovative science by maximizing access to the resource.
-UK Biobank is open to bona fide researchers an    ywhere in the world, including those funded by academia and industry.
+UK Biobank is open to bona fide researchers anywhere in the world, including those funded by academia and industry.

 !!! note
 	The participants age range in the UK Biobank cohort was based on compromise to get people without a disease, and to get significant health outcomes during early years of follow up.
 This prospective approach enables the measurement of risk factors before the disease develops, and therefore 1) avoids reverse causality and recall bias, 2) improves measurement detail, 3) reduces measurement error.